lingnath/Data-Engineering-Midterm-Project/README.md

   - Ensure you create or use an existing key pair for login when setting up the EC2 instance
   - Under security group inbound rules, create or modify a security group with the following:
     - SSH Type (Port 22) from Source as MY IP
-    - Port 8080 from Sources as Anywhere-IPv4 and Anywhere IPv6
+    - Port 8080 from Sources as MY IP
-    - Port 8088 from Sources as Anywhere-IPv4 and Anywhere IPv6
+    - Port 8088 from Sources as MY IP
   - Attach this security group to your EC2 instance
   - Attach an elastic IP address to your EC2 instance.
 This is so that when accessing the Airflow DAG API, you can keep using the same url to do so
   - Upload the files in this repository into your EC2 folder